 Limitation on Liability

 It is the express intent, understanding and agreement of the Members that the remedies for nonperformance expressly included in Section 4.8 hereof shall be the sole and exclusive remedies available hereunder for any nonperformance of obligations under these Bylaws.
-Subject to any applicable state or federal law that may specifically limit a Member’s ability to limit its liability, no Member, its directors, members of its governing bodies, officers or employees shall be liable to any other Member or Members or to third parties for any loss or damage to property, loss of earnings or revenues, personal injury, or any other direct, indirect, or consequential damages or injury that may occur or result from the performance or nonperformance of these Bylaws, including any negligence, gross negligence, or willful misconduct arising hereunder.
-This Section 14.1 of these Bylaws applies to such liability as might arise between Members under these Bylaws.
-This Section 14.1 does not apply to parties to the Agreement Limiting Liability Among Western Interconnected Systems (“WIS Agreement”) with respect to matters covered by the WIS Agreement and does not apply to any liability provision in any other agreement.
+Subject to any applicable state or federal law that may specifically limit a Member’s ability to limit its liability, no Member, its directors, members of its governing bodies, officers, or employees shall be liable to any other Member or Members or to third parties for any loss or damage to property, loss of earnings or revenues, personal injury, or any other direct, indirect, or consequential damages or injury that may occur or result from the performance or nonperformance of these Bylaws, including any negligence, gross negligence, or willful misconduct arising hereunder.
+This Section 14.1 of these Bylaws applies only to such liability as might arise between Members under these Bylaws.
+This Section 14.1 does not apply to parties to the Agreement Limiting Liability Among Western Interconnected Systems (“WIS Agreement”) with respect to matters covered by the WIS Agreement, and does not apply to any liability under any other agreement.

 Indemnification

-WECC shall indemnify and hold harmless its Directors, officers, employees, agents and advisors against any and all damages, losses, fines, costs and expenses (including attorneys’ fees and disbursements), resulting from or relating to, in any way, any claim, action, proceeding or investigation, instituted or threatened, arising out of or in any way relating to any action taken or omitted to have been taken (or alleged to have been taken or omitted to have been taken) by such person in connection with actions on behalf of WECC, and against any and all damages, losses, fines, costs and expenses (including attorneys’ fees and disbursements) incurred in connection with any settlement of any such claim, action, proceeding or investigation unless such action of such person is determined to constitute fraud, gross negligence, bad faith or willful misconduct with respect to the matter or matters as to which indemnity is sought.
+WECC shall indemnify and hold harmless its Directors, officers, and employees against any and all damages, losses, fines, costs, and expenses (including attorneys’ fees and disbursements), resulting from or relating to, in any way, any claim, action, proceeding or investigation, instituted or threatened, arising out of or in any way relating to any action taken or omitted to have been taken (or alleged to have been taken or omitted to have been taken) by such person in connection with actions on behalf of WECC, and against any and all damages, losses, fines, costs and expenses (including attorneys’ fees and disbursements), incurred in connection with any settlement of any such claim, action, proceeding or investigation, unless such action of such person is determined to constitute fraud, gross negligence, bad faith, or willful misconduct with respect to the matter or matters as to which indemnity is sought.

 No Third-Party Beneficiaries

-Nothing in these Bylaws shall be construed to create any duty to, any standard of care with reference to or any liability to any third party.
+Nothing in these Bylaws shall be construed to create any duty to, any standard of care with respect to, or any liability to, any third party.

-Informal Inquiries for Information

-Nothing in these Bylaws shall preclude:

-a Member from making an informal inquiry for information outside of the procedures outlined in Section 4.6.11 hereof to another Member and

-that other Member from responding voluntarily to that informal inquiry, provided, however, that any such response to an informal inquiry for information shall not be binding upon that other Member and shall be used by the Member making the informal inquiry for informational purposes only.
+Other Agreements

+Nothing in these Bylaws shall preclude, apply to, or alter arrangements or agreements between WECC and a Member or between two or more Members on matters outside the scope of these Bylaws.

 15 Incorporation

 WECC shall organize itself as a non-profit corporation pursuant to the laws of the state of Utah regarding non-profit corporations under the name “Western Electricity Coordinating Council.”
-All Members agree to take no actions that would contravene the ability of WECC to maintain its status as a non-profit corporation existing pursuant to the Utah Act.
+All Members agree to take no actions that would impede the ability of WECC to maintain its status as a non-profit corporation existing pursuant to applicable Utah law.
 The Board shall adopt these Bylaws as the Bylaws of WECC as a non-profit corporation.

 WECC is intended to qualify as an organization described in Section 501(c)(4) of the Internal Revenue Code.
 No part of any net earnings of WECC shall inure to the benefit of any Member or individual.